VincentChalnot/SidusEAVModelBundle/Documentation/02-model.md

                 # Use with unique attributes, will check the unicity accross all families
                 global_unique: <boolean>

-                # Only for embed attributes, will remove embed data if true.
-Default: true
+                # Will remove any related data on value removal if true.
+Default: true for embed, false otherwise
                 orphan_removal: <boolean>

                 # You can also use the options to pass any custom parameter to the attribute and use them in your code